demmsnt/visiodesk-gateway/README.md

 execute data_collector.py with optional --help to get full cli help
 *data collector* use *address_cache* file for it own purpose
 only devices listed in address_cache used for collection
 configuration stored into config.visiobas.py module
+--single_thread 1 (using single thread instead of multi thread reads)
 <pre>
 cd /opt/visiodesk-gateway
 python ./data_collector.py